You are currently viewing Lucky SHD400 Review — Three Rolls, 34 Frames, and an Honest Review

 A Film With a Bad Reputation and a Beautiful Soul

-Every so often, a film stock appears that splits opinion down the middle.
+Every so often, a film stock appears that splits opinion down the middle, when selecting a good film becomes debatable.
 Some photographers praise its character; others warn you off with raised eyebrows and cautionary tales.
 Lucky SHD400 is one of those films — cheap, moody, imperfect, inconsistent… and yet strangely captivating.

 What I found was a film that frustrated me at times, surprised me at others, and eventually won me over.
 Not for landscapes.
 Not for accuracy.
 But for emotion.